dmarkin/react-floating-scroll/README.md

 ```

 For example, with antd tables:
-innerScrollableClassName is 'ant-table-body'
-LongContentComponent is Table
+innerScrollableClassName is 'ant-table-body' and LongContentComponent is Table